Biodiversity-Environmental Law Courses

 Environmental Law Internship

 Students work on environmental and land use issues under the direct supervision of government and NGO attorneys.
-Placements include the National Oceanic and Atmospheric Administration, the Hillsborough County Environmental Protection Commission, and The Ocean Conservancy.
+Placements include the National Oceanic and Atmospheric Administration, the Hillsborough County Environmental Protection Commission, and the Center for Biological Diversity.

 Environmental Law Seminar -- Natural Resources